ÀÏ˾»úÎçÒ¹¸£Àû

 imgtext

-Business asset disposal relief (BADR), which was previously known as entrepreneurs’ relief, is a capital gains tax (CGT) relief that allows business owners with chargeable gains on qualifying business assets to pay CGT at a rate of 10%.
-For disposals made on or after 11 March 2020, the relief is available on up to £1m of capital gains for each individual over their lifetime; prior to 11 March 2020, the lifetime limit was £10m.
-This reduction in the lifetime limit was in FA 2020 and is detailed further below.
+Business asset disposal relief (BADR) is a capital gains tax (CGT) relief that allows business owners with chargeable gains on qualifying business assets to pay CGT at a rate of 14% for disposals made on or after 6 April 2025 (10% prior to this date).
+The relief is available on up to £1m of capital gains for each individual over their lifetime.
+The lifetime limit has reduced several times and the previous limits are detailed further below.
+BADR will increase to 18% for disposals made on or after 6 April 2026, see more details below including anti-forestalling rules which apply from 30 October 2024.

 Relief is available on gains arising to sole traders, partners, shareholders and trusts; it is not available for companies.
 The relief also applies to gifts and non-arm’s-length sales.